nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Deleting a student

-1. Deleting a student while all students are being shown
+1. Deleting a student

-   1. Prerequisites: List all students using the `list` command.
-Sample data of students and appointments shown in the list.
+   1. Prerequisites: Sample data of students and appointments are loaded in Vax@NUS.

    1. Test case: `delete A0182345T`<br>
       Expected: First student (Alex Yeoh) is deleted from the list.
 Details of the deleted student shown in the status message.